 Waxes according to wikipedia first surfaced with the Guals during the time of Julius Cesar.
 By far one of the oldest hair products known to man.

-As the name indicates waxes are typically made of wax from bees and is often diluted with an oil or fat to make it more pliable.
+As the name indicates, waxes are typically made of wax from bees and are often diluted with an oil or fat to make them more pliable.
 You will find it may carry some natural oils like coconut oil, olive oil, etc. The purpose of this is to add shine and moisture.
 Waxes on their own would leave a relatively matte or dull finish.